Combining Rational maps and Kleinian groups via orbit equivalence: Pinching laminations and mateability of Bers boundary groups

-We will call a periodic bounded Fatou component of $P_\Gamma$ \emph{equatorial} (respectively, \emph{polar}) if its boundary is mapped by $\pmb{\Phi}$ to the boundary of an equatorial principal component of $\Omega(\Gamma)$ (respectively, to the boundary of a polar principal component of $\Omega(\Gamma)$).
+We will call a periodic bounded Fatou component of $P_\Gamma$ \emph{equatorial} (respectively, \emph{polar}) if its boundary is mapped by $\pmb{\Phi}$ to the boundary of an equatorial (respectively, polar) principal component of $\Omega(\Gamma)$.
 Clearly, each equatorial (respectively, polar) Fatou component of $P_\Gamma$ is invariant under $P_\Gamma$ (respectively, forms a $2$-cycle of Fatou components).

 \begin{prop} Suppose that $\Gamma\in\partial\mathcal{B}(G_d)$ admits a Bowen-Series map, and $P_\Gamma$ is the postcritically finite polynomial obtained in Theorem~\ref{julia_limit_dyn_equiv_thm} such that $P_\Gamma\vert_{\mathcal{J}(P_\Gamma)}$ and $A_{\Gamma, \mathrm{BS}}\vert_{\Lambda(\Gamma)}$ are topologically conjugate.
 Then the following hold. \begin{enumerate} \item Each finite critical point of $P_\Gamma$ lies in a periodic bounded Fatou component.